tarantool/doc/doc/release/compatibility.rst

 ========================

 Backwards compatibility is guaranteed between all versions in the same :term:`release series`.
-It is also appreciated, but not guaranteed between different release series (major number changes).
+It is also appreciated but not guaranteed between different release series (major number changes).

 *   Pre-releases and releases of one release series are compatible in all senses defined below (any release with any release).